SamuelSchlesinger/commander-cli/README.md

       |
       `- flag: ~loud
          |
-         `- description: Takes the argument and prints it or not, depending on the mode
+         `- description: Takes the argument and prints it or not, depending on the mode and possibly loudly
 ```

 Okay, so we've added all of the normal command line things, but we haven't yet shown how to add a new command